fortresspower/fortress_api_sandbox/README.md

 # I'd like more help implementing a VTN

 We use a product called Canvas from [GridFabric.io](https://www.gridfabric.io/).
 Full disclosure that GridFabric is wholly owned by Fortress Power.
-Canvas abstracts away much of the complexity of OpanADR.
+Canvas abstracts away much of the complexity of OpenADR.
 You would then implement a Canvas plug-in to your own business logic, rather than a whole OpenADR implementation from scratch.
+This sandbox was tested against Canvas.

 # Tutorial